 Adidas Original Superstar

-The Superstar is an iconic and modern shoe, boasting more than 1,000 customer reviews on Amazon.
+The Superstar is an iconic and modern shoe, boasting thousands of customer reviews online.
 It’s a popular shoe.
 This design has been around since the 70s, so they must be doing something right.

 It’s an old-school shoe, but just like the Chuck Taylors, is a great option.
 My big issue with Adidas as always is the price.
 These shoes are a bit expensive and you may be better off picking a different shoe if budget is your biggest concern.